How to Use Cognitive Restructuring to Achieve Success

 The first step in the cognitive restructuring process is to locate the thought patterns that are causing the negative feelings.

-We must first find out what these patterns are before we can hope to change the way we are feeling.
-In order to accomplish this, there are three areas we must look into.
-First, we must determine when we are having negative feelings.
+You must first find out what these patterns are before you can hope to change the way you’re feeling.
+In order to accomplish this, there are three areas you must look into.
+First, you must determine when you are having negative feelings.

-Next, we must discover what thought patterns are taking place during these times.
-Lastly, we have to see what the emotional consequences are of the thoughts.
+Next, you must discover what thought patterns are taking place during these times.
+Lastly, you have to see what the emotional consequences are of the thoughts.

 When

-This is the step in the process that requires us to pay attention to how we feel on a daily basis.
+This is the step in the process that requires you to pay attention to how you feel on a daily basis.
 The object of cognitive restructuring is to help ourselves be more confident and positive in situations that usually cause us to feel negatively.

-To do just that, we must find the times during our lives in which we are the most uncomfortable, negative, and fearful.
+To do just that, you must find the times during your practices or game in which you are the most uncomfortable, negative, and fearful.

-If you are in a constant negative thought cycle, as I was, it may seem like you feel that way all the time.
-That’s okay but try to think about a specific event where you feel your worst.
+If you are in a constant negative thought cycle, it may seem like you feel that way all the time.
+That’s okay but try to think about a specific situation where you feel your worst.
 This will help to discover what the thought patterns are.

 A good strategy is to take a few days, maybe even a week, and pay attention to all the times you aren’t feeling great.
 You can keep a journal with you or just write in one at night, but it’s a good tool to track the times you felt negatively.